Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 #### Voting on a referendum

 To vote, a voter generally must lock their tokens up for at least the enactment delay period beyond the end of the referendum.
 This is in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
 It is possible to vote without locking at all, but your vote is worth a small fraction of a normal vote, given your stake.
-At the same time, holding only a small amount of SOLAR tokens does not mean that the holder cannot influence the referendum result, thanks to time-locking.
+At the same time, holding only a small amount of AXC tokens does not mean that the holder cannot influence the referendum result, thanks to time-locking.
 You can read more about this at [Voluntary Locking](#voluntary-locking).

 ```
 Example:

-Peter: Votes `No` with 10 SOLARs for a 128 week lock period  => 10 * 6 = 60 Votes
+Peter: Votes `No` with 10 AXCs for a 128 week lock period  => 10 * 6 = 60 Votes

-Logan: Votes `Yes` with 20 SOLARs for a 4 week lock period => 20 * 1 = 20 Votes
+Logan: Votes `Yes` with 20 AXCs for a 4 week lock period => 20 * 1 = 20 Votes

-Kevin: Votes `Yes` with 15 SOLARs for a 8 week lock period => 15 * 2 = 30 Votes
+Kevin: Votes `Yes` with 15 AXCs for a 8 week lock period => 15 * 2 = 30 Votes
 ```

-Even though combining both Logan and Kevin vote with more SOLARs than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.
+Even though combining both Logan and Kevin vote with more AXCs than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.

 #### Tallying